 Themed garden playtime, storybook time, shows for seedlings and more take place weekly at the Atlanta Botanical Garden.
 With nature themes mixed into performances, art or hand-on projects, kids have a blast while learning.
 Check the calendar for dates and programs.

 Seasonal celebrations are can’t-miss events.
 Scarecrows in the Garden is a highlight of autumn, with spectacular and spooky scarecrows along the paths.
 Garden Lights in the winter brings exciting night-time displays.
 Concerts, special exhibits and more round out the year.
 Check the calendar to make sure you don’t miss an outstanding event.

 Tips for Visiting

-The Garden is usually close on Mondays, so check the calendar before you head out.
-The website offerings printable itineraries, which are great for first time visitors.
+The Garden is usually closed on Mondays, so check the calendar before you head out.
+The website offers itineraries, which are great for first time visitors.
 Dress the kids in swimwear and bring dry clothes to change into after a visit to the splash pad.
-The new family restroom close to the water play area makes quick changes a breeze.
+The family restroom close to the water play area makes quick changes a breeze.
 Consider an annual membership if your kids love their visit.
 It is well worth it if you plan to go frequently.
 And remember, this is one of the most picturesque spots in Atlanta, so don’t forget a camera.